epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-05-23-linux-multiboot.markdown

 ### Overview

+> Goal: Updating linux in chroot environment.

-One andvatange of multiboot is that you can update other OS, while you are still working with current OS.
+One advantange of multiboot is that you can update other OS, while you are still working with current OS.

-Here I use openSUSE as a primary OS, while updating other OS.
+Here I use openSUSE as a primary OS, while updating other OS in chroot environment

 These three OS below share very similar chroot method.
 There are only minor differences.